-The Adult-Gerontology Nurse Practitioner Program prepares nurse practitioners with extensive clinical practice and role preparation for advanced practice in adult-gerontology primary care.
+The Adult-Gerontology Nurse Practitioner track prepares nurse practitioners with extensive clinical practice and role preparation for advanced practice in adult-gerontology primary care.
 Students work with physicians and nurse practitioner preceptors, and are given access to a wide variety of clinical agencies and practice settings.

 Our core courses prepare you with the foundational knowledge required of all graduate students.
 These core courses can be taken on campus or online.
 Our clinical courses enable you to build on your existing clinical skills, broaden your knowledge base related to adult-gerontology primary care, and gain the knowledge and skills essential to independent or collaborative practice in primary care settings.
 We place our students with preceptors who serve as mentors and role models throughout the clinical practice experience.
 Our graduates are highly respected for their knowledge and expertise and are employed in primary care settings across the country.
 Graduates also have the option to continue in the DNP program.

 At completion of this track, graduates will be able to: